 So, yes.
 The keto flu is a real thing.
 And, if you find yourself dealing with it, you can expect to experience these symptoms only for a few days, or up to a week.

 If giving up carbs is tough, just imagine what a stronghold carbs are having on your body – and this “carb withdrawal” may be a necessary evil to go through to serve as a reminder to never go back to your old ways of eating.

 It’s yet another reason to stop eating and drinking the addictive junk carbs and sugar.

-So now you know what is keto flu and how to avoid it, do you feel more prepared to deal with it?
+So, now you know what is it and how to avoid it, do you feel more prepared to deal with it?

-What did you do to fight the keto flu?
+What did you do to fight it?
 How long did you experience it – or did you breeze through the induction/starting phase without a hitch?